30pct/C960/README.md

 So, there are 7 different ways to choose either a movie or a concert to attend this weekend.

----
-**Subtraction Rule**
+### Subtraction Rule / Principle of Inclusion-Exclusion

 The rule of subtraction states that if you know the total number of possible outcomes and the number of undesirable outcomes, you can find the number of desirable outcomes by subtracting the undesirable ones from the total.

-**Problem:** How many bit strings of length eight either start with a 1 bit or end with the two bits 00? exp step by step using rule of subtraction
+**Problem:** How many bit strings of length eight either start with a 1 bit or end with the two bits 00?

 **Step 1: Calculate the number of bit strings that start with a 1**